delta-incubator/delta-sharing-rs/examples/aws/README.md

-Kotosiro Sharing Server on AWS
+Delta Sharing Server on AWS
 ==============================

- In this README, we will provide a step-by-step guide on how to deploy your Kotosiro Sharing application with HTTPS enabled in an AWS environment.
+ In this README, we will provide a step-by-step guide on how to deploy your Delta Sharing application with HTTPS enabled in an AWS environment.
 The target architecture is as follows:

 <p align="center">